Today, there are thousands of unique VPN options available on the market.

 First, we get the benchmark reading without a VPN so we can compare.

 Then, we connect to a few different servers to try and compile an unbiased, combined rating.

 Throughout this process, we’ve seen some that might only dock your connection a few percentage points.
 Chances are, you wouldn’t even notice it.

 But we’ve also seen some awful ones, too.

-Hide.Me, for example, slowed down our connection by over 100%!
+Some of the providers we’ve reviewed have slowed our connection down by over 100%!